weizhangccnu/Python_Script/ETROC1_TDC_Test_Software/Readme.md

   **2.** Verify Ethernet communiction.
   - Open windows doc terminal and using `ping 192.168.2.3` command to verify the Ethernet connection is working or not.
 If the Ethernet connection is wroking, all sent package will be received, otherwise not.
-  - If the Ethernet connection is well, The RX and TX identification LED will blink when execute the command of `ping 192.168.2.3`.
+  - If the Ethernet connection is well, The RX and TX identification LED near the Ethernet socket will blink when execute the command of `ping 192.168.2.3`.